haydendansereau88/Project2/battle_app_dev_plan.md

 - [ ] Add basic error handling for invalid room codes

 ### Task 2.3: WebSocket Integration
-- [ ] Set up WebSocket event handlers (join, leave, state updates)
+- [ ] Set up WebSocket event handlers in mobile app
-- [ ] Implement real-time synchronization between all clients
+- [ ] Implement real-time synchronization between all phones
 - [ ] Handle connection drops and reconnection logic
-- [ ] Test with multiple devices/browsers
+- [ ] Test with multiple physical devices

-**Stage 2 Goal**: Friends can create/join lobbies and see each other in real-time
+**Stage 2 Goal**: Friends can create/join lobbies and see each other in real-time on their phones

 ---